boazbk/tcs/lec_03a_computing_every_function.md

 ### Multiplying numbers
 -->

-Once we have addition, we can use the gradeschool algorithm to obtain multiplication as well, thus obtaining the following theorem:
+Once we have addition, we can use the grade-school algorithm to obtain multiplication as well, thus obtaining the following theorem:

 > # {.theorem title="Multiplication NAND programs" #theoremid}